nuatmochoi/influxdb-mcp-http-server/TESTS.md

 1. Starts an InfluxDB 2.7 container in Docker
 2. Initializes the database with an organization, bucket, and authentication token
-3. Starts the InfluxDB MCP Server
+3. Tests core InfluxDB connectivity directly:
-4. Connects an MCP client to the server
-5. Tests all MCP server functionality:
    - Writing data to InfluxDB
    - Listing organizations and buckets
    - Querying measurements in a bucket
-   - Using the write-data and query-data tools
    - Creating new buckets
-   - Accessing query resources
+4. Tests InfluxDB MCP Server functionality:
+   - Direct server process communication
+   - Testing write-data operations
+   - Testing Flux queries
-   - Retrieving prompt templates
+   - Verifying prompt content and validity

 ## Test Environment